DeChambeau makes big putts to outlast Westwood at Bay Hill

 DeChambeau’s drive went up against the lip of a bunker and he had to lay up short of the water.
 Westwood had 158 yards and hit a poor short iron that came up short of the green.
 He chipped nicely, except that it rolled out 6 feet by the hole on the lightning-quick greens and he missed the birdie for a chance to tie.

-They were tied going to the 18th when DeChambeau hit his most important drive of the day — in the fairway.
+DeChambeau took the one-shot lead to the 18th and hit his most important drive of the day — in the fairway.
 Westwood’s tee shot settled in a divot, and he did well to get it on the green and two-putt from 65 feet.
 DeChambeau’s birdie putt slid by some 5 feet and he shook his arms in celebration when the par putt dropped.

 Westwood closed with a 73, not a bad score considering the average of 75.49 was the highest for a final round since 1980.